A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: Lee's deformation in

 The oriented resolution $\delta_o$ on the top row is indicated in blue on the left when the strands are similarly oriented, and in red on the right when they are oppositely oriented.
 The resulting $\delta_{o'}$ on the bottom row uses the indicated resolution while maintaining $o$ away from this local picture.
-The simplification of the complex utilizes Naot's delooping isomorphism \cite{Nao-kh-universal} and Gaussian elimination, and the reader can check that the blue map is just the identity on $\s_o$, while the red map induces multiplication by $\lambda=\pm 2$, which we have demanded to be a unit in our ground ring (this is the only check that requires the use of a sum of cobordisms, so that one cannot use Rasmussen's arguments immediately).
+The simplification of the complex utilizes Naot's delooping isomorphism \cite[Definition 3.2]{Nao-kh-universal} and Gaussian elimination as in \cite[Lemma 3.2]{BNfast}.
+The reader can check that the blue map is just the identity on $\s_o$, while the red map induces multiplication by $\lambda=\pm 2$, which we have demanded to be a unit in our ground ring (this is the only check that requires the use of a sum of cobordisms, so that one cannot use Rasmussen's arguments immediately).
 Property \ref{it:no horiz diff on Lee} is clear in both cases (the red case has no local outward differentials from $\delta_{o'}$, while the blue case has only a saddle; all differentials from crossings away from the simplification are also saddles), and Property \ref{it:htpy is cob} can be checked by hand---the only non-zero homotopy is the death cobordism on the disjoint circle (up to a sign). \end{proof}

-Lemma \ref{lem:simps on Lee} characterizes how certain chain homotopy equivalences of single complexes treat Lee generators, as well as how the homotopies involved treat them.
+Lemma \ref{lem:simps on Lee} characterizes how certain chain homotopy equivalences treat Lee generators, as well as how the homotopies involved treat them.
 With all of this in place, we can state and prove the main theorem of this section.

 \begin{theorem} Let $D$ be a diagram of a null-homologous link $L$ in $M=\SSr$.
 Then the orientation $o$ of $D$ gives rise to a well-defined oriented resolution diagram $\delta_o\in\dKC[0]{D}$ satisfying the following properties. \begin{itemize} \item The Lee generator $\s_o$ corresponding to $\delta_o$ generates a summand $\F_o$ in $\Lh[0]{D}$ when $t=1$.
 If we expand $\LC{D}$ as a multicone along the infinite twist complexes involved, then the oriented diagram giving rise to $\delta_o$ sits in the far right end of the multicone (that is to say, $\h_{\LC{\infFT}}(\delta_o)=0$). \item When $\vec{k}=(k,\dots,k)$ with $k>0$, the oriented resolution diagram $\delta_{o,k}\in\dKC[0]{\Lk}$ has corresponding Lee generator $\s_{o,k}$ that gets mapped to a unit multiple of a Lee generator $\s_{o,k}^\#\in \OLCnobrackets^\#(\Lk)$ corresponding to a stable copy of $\delta_o$ sitting in $(\CSharp)^0(\Lk)$.
 When $k\geq\intceil{\frac{n^+_D + 2}{2}}$ so that we are in the stable range for computing homology, the finite approximation Lee homology subspace $\langle[\s_{o,k}^\#]\rangle\subset \Lh{\Lk}$ is identified with the Lee homology subspace $\langle[\s_o]\rangle\subset \Lh{D}$. \end{itemize} See Figure \ref{fig:oriented res is correct} for an illustration of the situation. \end{theorem}